Golden Knights vs. Blackhawks: Betting Trends, Odds, Advanced Stats

 Golden Knights Betting Insights

-- The Golden Knights have been victorious all four times when playing as a moneyline favorite this season.
+- The Golden Knights have won all six games when it's been a moneyline favorite this season.

-- Vegas has played as a moneyline favorite of -225 or shorter in only two games this season, and won both.
+- Vegas is yet to play a game with moneyline odds of -350 or shorter.

-- The Golden Knights have a 69.2% chance to win this matchup based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Golden Knights' implied win probability is 77.8%.

-- Vegas' games have gone over 6 goals only once this season (in five opportunities).
+- Vegas' matches have had more than 6 goals two times this season (in seven games).

 Golden Knights vs Blackhawks Additional Info